MAKESHIFT: The Art of Lisa Swerling, Ralph Lazar and Mila Lazar

 My art is fundamentally trying to shift perspectives, to reflect the non-binary (‘messy’!) nature of the human condition.
 You can look into a Glass Cathedral and go from feeling small to big and back again, from brave to vulnerable, from judgemental to compassionate in the space of a second – never really being able to place yourself as just one OR the other – so you have to accept you are both.”

-Lisa and Ralph’s daughter, Mila Lazar, a Fine Art Painting student at Camberwell, will be showing art alongside her parents.
+Lisa and Ralph’s daughter, Mila Lazar, a Fine Art Painting student at Camberwell, will be showing her art documenting her childhood, alongside her parents Lisa and Ralph.

 For the first time, this exhibition brings together an account of their life lived as artists, and the bountiful art that marks the trail they’ve left in their wake.